dalemusser/cloudnode/aws_ec2_node/aws_ec2_ssh.md

 ## Right After Login

-When you login you may get a message like the following:
+When you login, you may get a message like the following:

 ```
 7 package(s) needed for security, out of 8 available